Skip to content

 The progress of the objective will be re-calculated based on the success criteria that is available and is contributing to the objective's progress.

-Does this weighted feature affect the health calculation?
+Does weighting affect the health calculation?

 Yes.
 The progress and the health will be updated by any change made to a success criteria related with progress or weighting.